cs-au-dk/TAJS/README.md

 - `-callgraph` - output call graph as text and in a file `out/callgraph.dot` (process with [Graphviz dot](http://www.graphviz.org/))

-- `-collect-variable-info` - output type and line information about all variables
+- `-show-variable-info` - output type and line information about all variables

 - `-debug` - output extensive internal information during the analysis